This course was held from May 27 through July 15, 2013.

 Geoff Nolan is a knowledge architect in SAP HANA, focusing on tools and application services.
 He has been designing, developing, and publishing information for the technical world for many years.

 Geoff has written and published articles in the UK and international media.
 He has designed, written, and published numerous books, technical specifications, and training courses, and designed and built reusable information systems.

-Thomas Jung is a director in SAP HANA Product Management, focusing on custom development and platform tools for SAP HANA and SAP HANA extended application services.
+Thomas Jung is a chief product expert in SAP HANA Product Management, focusing on the developer persona and platform tools for SAP HANA and SAP HANA extended application services.

-He is also an SAP mentor, SAP HANA distinguished engineer, a founding member of the Enterprise Geeks, and co-author of several SAP Press books.
+He is also an SAP mentor alumnus, SAP HANA distinguished engineer, a founding member of the Enterprise Geeks, and co-author of several SAP Press books.